 Victory!
 A new global law to end workplace harassment has been agreed.

-Women around the world just earned a monumental victory: a new International Labour Organisation (ILO) convention has been agreed that will help to end harassment, violence and abuse in the world of work.
+In June 2019, women around the world earned a monumental victory: a new International Labour Organisation (ILO) convention was agreed that will help to end harassment, violence and abuse in the world of work.
 Read more in our press release:

 - A win for women worldwide: Historic global treaty to end violence and harassment at work agreed today